Next: \providecommand

 TeX ignores blanks in the source following a control word

 (see Control sequence, control word and control symbol), as in ‘\cmd ’.
-If you actually want a
+If you want a space

 after the command